 Interest rates can be fixed or variable.
 If a low variable rate looks attractive, think twice because it can double or even triple a couple of years down the line and increase total loan costs.
 A fixed-rate is a safer choice.

 Credit checks and private loans go hand in hand.
 As many aspiring MBAs lack a lengthy credit history, a cosigner almost always comes into the picture.

 The variable interest rates on private student loans are tied to an index such as the prime rate or the London Interbank Offered Rate (LIBOR) index.
 A good student loan rate is anywhere between LIBOR + 2.0% or PRIME + 0.50% without any hidden costs.
 Depending on your credit history and your cosigner’s credit-worthiness, you can expect to pay an interest rate between 3% and 12% unless you or your cosigner have a fantastic credit history, budget for an interest rate on the higher end of the scale.

 While federal student loans have a fixed upper limit, a private loan can be as large as you want it to be.
 You do not want to take on a big six-figure loan or the maximum that the lender is willing to lend you.
 Borrow only the balance of what you really need after you have maxed out federal options, scholarships, and/or employee reimbursement.
 This balance should not be a large amount.

 Lenders have their own terms and conditions on private student loans.
-Some may send you bills soon after you have taken out the loan while others may wait until you complete your master’s degree.
-Keep in mind that even if they are delaying billing, interest is still being added to the total debt.
+Some may send you bills soon after taking out the loan, while others may wait until you complete your master’s degree.
+Keep in mind that even if they delay billing, interest is still being added to the total debt.